missionpinball/mpf-docs/config/opp_coils.rst

 Single value, type: ``integer``.
 Default: ``None``

-The recycle_factor is used in OPP to determine the cool down time of a coil after a pulse in relation to pulse_ms.
-For instance, with recycle_factor of 2 and a pulse_ms of 20ms the coil will cool down for at least 40ms after each pulse.
+The recycle_factor is used in OPP to determine the cool down time of a coil after a pulse in relation to default_pulse_ms.
+For instance, with recycle_factor of 2 and a default_pulse_ms of 20ms the coil will cool down for at least 40ms after each pulse.